-- 14.14 All chairpersons of meetings of the council and committees of the council are authorised under this code to expel any person other than a member, from a council or committee meeting, for the purposes of section 10(2)(b) of the Act.
-Members may only be expelled by resolution of the council or the committee of the council. - 14.15 Clause 14.14, does not limit the ability of the council or a committee of the council to resolve to expel a person, including a member, from a council or committee meeting, under section 10(2)(a) of the Act. - 14.16 A member may, as provided by section 10(2)(a) or (b) of the Act, be expelled from a meeting of the council for having failed to comply with a requirement under clause 14.11.
-The expulsion of a member from the meeting for that reason does not prevent any other action from being taken against the member for the act of disorder concerned. - 14.17 A member of the public may, as provided by section 10(2)(a) or (b) of the Act, be expelled from a meeting of the council for engaging in or having engaged in disorderly conduct at the meeting. - 14.18 Where a member or a member of the public is expelled from a meeting, the expulsion and the name of the person expelled, if known, are to be recorded in the minutes of the meeting. - 14.19 If a member or a member of the public fails to leave the place where a meeting of the council is being held immediately after they have been expelled, a police officer, or any person authorised for the purpose by the council or person presiding, may, by using only such force as is necessary, remove the member or member of the public from that place and, if necessary, restrain the member or member of the public from re-entering that place for the remainder of the meeting.
+- 14.14 All chairpersons of meetings of the council and committees of the council are authorised under this code to expel any person, including any member, from a council or committee meeting, for the purposes of section 10(2)(b) of the Act. - 14.16 Clause 14.14 does not limit the ability of the council or a committee of the council to resolve to expel a person, including a councillor, from a council or committee meeting, under section 10(2)(a) of the Act. - 14.17 A member may, as provided by section 10(2)(a) or (b) of the Act, be expelled from a meeting of the council for having failed to comply with a requirement under clause 14.12.
+The expulsion of a member from the meeting for that reason does not prevent any other action from being taken against the member for the act of disorder concerned.

+Note: Clause 14.17 reflects section 233(2) of the Regulation.

+- 14.18 A member of the public may, as provided by section 10(2)(a) or (b) of the Act, be expelled from a meeting of the council for engaging in or having engaged in disorderly conduct at the meeting. - 14.19 Where a member or a member of the public is expelled from a meeting, the expulsion and the name of the person expelled, if known, are to be recorded in the minutes of the meeting. - 14.20 If a member or a member of the public fails to leave the place where a meeting of the council is being held immediately after they have been expelled, a police officer, or any person authorised for the purpose by the council or person presiding, may, by using only such force as is necessary, remove the member or member of the public from that place and, if necessary, restrain the member or member of the public from re-entering that place for the remainder of the meeting.